NETWAYS/jenkins-training/Exkurs/CICD.md

 !SLIDE
 # What Does CD Mean?
-Wikipedia (DE):

 > Continuous Delivery describes a collection of processes, techniques and tools
-> which are supposed to ease software deployment
+> which are supposed to ease software deployment.

 Example: Automated testing